 Note: that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.

-Also see Local Practice for the Independent Reviewing Officers Practice Standard.
+Also see Resources for the Independent Reviewing Officers Practice Standard.

 1. The Purpose of Looked After Reviews